nighthawkcoders/flask_portfolio/README.md

 - Show project specific links (hrefs) per page

 ### Implementation Summary
+#### July 2023
+> Updates for 2023 to 2024 school year.
 #### January 2023.
-> This project started backend server.
-Intentions are to add some Administrative UIs.
+> This project focuses on being a Python backend server.
+Intentions are to only have simple UIs an perhaps some Administrative UIs.
 #### September 2021.
 > Basic UI elements were implemented showing server side Flask with Jinja 2 capabilities.
 - Project entry point is main.py, this enables Flask Web App and provides capability to renders templates (HTML files)